- Common names: Common lavender, True lavender, English lavender

 - Fluid therapy: To correct dehydration and increase urinary excretion of the toxin.

-- Anti-nausea medication: To control vomiting.
+- Anti-nausea medication: Maropitant Citrate (Cerenia) to control nausea and vomiting.

 I know as cat lovers, we all want the very best for our cats, but a rising problem reported by veterinarians is toxicosis and/or skin damage due to the use of natural products on cats.
 There is no doubt that the over-use of man-made chemicals has a detrimental effect on our cats (and people), but we must carefully weigh this up against the risk of natural alternatives.
 Natural doesn’t automatically mean it is safe.